-- □ The application of preferential procurement and broad based black economic empowerment must be consistent with: - The Preferential Procurement Policy Framework Act and its Regulations. - The Broad Based Black Economic Empowerment Act. - The Department shall stipulate the preference point system in bid documents to be applied in adjudication. - Documentation must include criteria for the evaluation of quotations/bids to identify the quotation/bid that represents the best value for money. - □ No preferential procurement system has to be applied in respect of acquisitioning with a Rand value of less than R30 000 (vat included) per case. - □ The relevant preference point formula as per the PPPFA must be used to calculate the points for price in respect of acquisitioning with a Rand value equal to, or above R30 000 (vat included). - □ The maximum score must be allocated to the responsive quote/bid with the lowest price.
-Any other acceptable quotations/bids, which are higher in price, must score fewer points on a pro rata basis, calculated on their prices in relation to the lowest responsive quotation/bid in accordance with a prescribed formula. - □ The contract shall be awarded to the bidder who scores the highest points unless objective criteria in addition to that pertaining to specific goals justify the award to another bidder. - 1.1 The 80/20 preference points formula must be used to calculate the points for price in respect of acquisitioning with a Rand value equal to, or above R30 000 (Vat included) and up to a Rand value of R500 000 (vat included) with a maximum number points for price of 80. - 1.2 The 90/10 preference points formula must be used to calculate the points for price in respect of acquisitioning with a Rand value above R500 000 (vat included) in terms of legislation with a maximum number points for price of 90. - 1.3 A maximum of 20 or 10 points must be allocated for equity ownership according to the stipulations in the regulations.
-For contracts with a Rand value equal to or below a prescribed amount a maximum of 20 points may be allocated for specific goals provided that the lowest acceptable bid scores 80 points for price. - 1.4 Any other acceptable quotations/bids, which are higher in price must score fewer points on a pro rata basis, calculated on their prices in relation to the lowest acceptable quotation/bid in accordance with a prescribed formula.
+- The application of preferential procurement and broad based black economic empowerment must be consistent with: - The Preferential Procurement Policy Framework Act and its Regulations. - The Broad Based Black Economic Empowerment Act. - The Office of the Premier commits to implement all practice notes issued by the National and Provincial Treasuries that seek to enhance and promote ethics, transparency within supply chain management.
+Examples of such practice notes include Provincial SCM practice note 2 of 2011/12 that provides guidelines with respect to implementation of the revised preferential procurement regulations & many others. - The Department shall stipulate the preference point system in bid documents to be applied in adjudication. - Documentation must include criteria for the evaluation of quotations/bids to identify the quotation/bid that represents the best value for money. - No preferential procurement system has to be applied in respect of acquisitioning with a Rand value of less than R30 000 (vat included) per case. - ☐ The relevant preference point formula as per the PPPFA must be used to calculate the points for price in respect of acquisitioning with a Rand value equal to, or above R30 000 (vat included). - □ The contract shall be awarded to the bidder who scores the highest points unless objective criteria in addition to that pertaining to specific goals justify the award to another bidder. - 1.1 The 80/20 preference points formula must be used to calculate the points for price in respect of acquisitioning with a Rand value equal to, or above R30 000 (Vat included) and up to a Rand value of R500 000 (vat included) with a maximum number points for price of 80. - 1.2 The 80/20 preference points formula must be used to calculate the points for price in respect of acquisitioning with a Rand value equal to, or above R30 000 (Vat included) and up to a Rand value of R 1000 000 (vat included) with a maximum number points for price of 80. - 1.3 The 90/10 preference points formula must be used to calculate the points for price in respect of acquisitioning with a Rand value above R500 000 (vat included) in terms of legislation with a maximum number points for price of 90 - 1.4 The 90/10 preference points formula must be used to calculate the points for price in respect of acquisitioning with a Rand value above R500 000 (vat included) in terms of legislation with a maximum number points for price of 90. - 1.5 A maximum of 20 or 10 points must be allocated for equity ownership and other specific SCM goals of the department or Province in accordance to the stipulations in the regulations.